Pieces of Jade: Reception

 In a review for AllMusic, Michael G. Nastos wrote: "that this recording exists is nothing less than a miracle, and an event in the annals of jazz...
 It's a rare window into the soul of Scott LaFaro... and a complement to the book written by his sister."

 Larry Taylor of All About Jazz stated: "The greatness of LaFaro is reestablished here as he once more excels in the trio format.
 In this context, it's possible to further appreciate LaFaro's improvisational skill and full bass sound... it's very fortunate to have another recording to add to his legacy."
 AAJ's Stuart Broomer called the album "a fitting tribute to an essential musician, a complement to the masterpieces LaFaro created with Evans."

 Ron Hart, writing for PopMatters, commented: "Pieces of Jade offers a rare glimpse into LaFaro's creative process."

-The Absolute Sound's Bill Milkowski praised LaFaro's "melodic ingenuity along with his uncanny speed and facility," and noted that, in the trio pieces, his "ability to spontaneously and effortlessly interject contrapuntal ideas against the flow of each piece marks him as a revolutionary accompanist in a piano trio setting."
+The Absolute Sounds Bill Milkowski praised LaFaro's "melodic ingenuity along with his uncanny speed and facility," and noted that, in the trio pieces, his "ability to spontaneously and effortlessly interject contrapuntal ideas against the flow of each piece marks him as a revolutionary accompanist in a piano trio setting."

 In an article for Elsewhere, Graham Reid wrote: "This is classic piano trio jazz...
 An interesting, valuable and unexpected one from the archives for those deeply into this kind of seminal jazz."